vamsikarnipu/Crumblerun/README.md

 Diamonds earned

-Device Information
+Device Information:

-Device and app information used for analytics, crash reporting, and improving app performance.
+Device information used for analytics, diagnostics, and app performance improvements.

 2. How We Use Your Information

-Your information is used to:
+The information we collect is used solely to:

-🏆 Display your score on the global leaderboard.
+Display your score on the global leaderboard.

-☁️ Sync your progress across devices.
+Synchronize your game progress across devices when you sign in.

-📈 Improve gameplay and app performance.
+Improve app performance and user experience.

-🐞 Detect and fix bugs.
+Detect, diagnose, and fix technical issues.

-📊 Analyze anonymous usage statistics.
+Analyze anonymous usage statistics to enhance gameplay.

 3. Data Storage

-Signed-in Players
+Signed-in Users

-Your data is securely stored using Google Firebase Firestore.
+Your account information and gameplay data are securely stored using Google Firebase Firestore.

-Guest Players
+Guest Users

-Your gameplay data is stored only on your device.
+Gameplay data is stored locally on your device and is not uploaded to our servers.

-Your Privacy

-We do not:

-Sell your personal information.

-Rent your personal information.
+Data Sharing

-Share your personal information with third parties for marketing purposes.
+We do not sell, rent, trade, or share your personal information with third parties for advertising or marketing purposes.

 4. Third-Party Services

-CrumbleRun relies on trusted Google services.
+CrumbleRun utilizes the following third-party services to provide core functionality:

-Google Firebase
+Google Firebase (Authentication and Cloud Firestore)

-Authentication

-Cloud Firestore

-Google AdMob
+Google AdMob (In-App Advertisements)

-In-app advertisements

 Google Play Services

-These services may collect information according to their own privacy policies.
+These services may collect and process information in accordance with their own privacy policies.

 Firebase Privacy Policy:
 https://firebase.google.com/support/privacy